UnrefinedBrain/vue-upgrade-tool/README.md

 It will upgrade JS/TS files, SFCs, and unit tests.

 > [!IMPORTANT]
 > Results are not guaranteed to be perfect!
-Please manually verify every single change this tool made.
+You should manually verify every single change this tool made.
 There are probably edge cases I missed here.
-Please open an issue if you spot something it did wrong, or if it should have transformed/reported on something and didn't!
+Please [open a GitHub Issue](https://github.com/UnrefinedBrain/vue-upgrade-tool/issues/new) if you spot something it did wrong, or if it should have transformed/reported on something and didn't!